thingsboard/thingsboard.github.io/docs/iot-gateway/config/modbus.md

 {% include content-toggle.html content-toggle-id="modbusConnection" toggle-spec=modbusConnectionType %}

-#### Subsection "devices"
+#### Sub-section "devices"
-This subsection provides array of configurations for devices, which connected to the Modbus server.
+This sub-section provides array of configurations for devices.

-##### Parameters of device
+##### Device object settings
-This configuration section provides configuration for device connection and data processing from those.
+This configuration contains common connection parameters and settings for data processing.
+Available parameters are as follows:

 | **Parameter**                 | **Default value**   | **Description**                                                                             |
 |:-|:-|-